Requirements and Limitations

 - CDP is not supported for VMs to which VM storage policies with multiple datastore specific rule sets apply.
 If you need to define datastores to be used for placement of the VMs, you can add a tag rule for vSAN instead of a tag based placement datastore specific rule.
 For more information on how to create tag rules for vSAN, see VMware Docs.

 - VM replicas can be powered on only using the failover operation; manual power on is disabled.

-- On the target host, Veeam Backup & Replication does not allow to migrate VM replicas using VMware vSphere Storage vMotion.
+- On the target host, Veeam Backup & Replication does not allow you to migrate VM replicas using VMware vSphere Storage vMotion.
 Note that host vMotion is supported.

 - Shared disks, physical RDM and SCSI bus sharing are not supported.
 Note that vRDM disks are supported.

 - The maximum supported number of disks for one VM is 50.
 The maximum number of disks for one ESXi host is 500.

 - The maximum number of long-term restore points for one disk is 95.

 - Data encryption rules do not apply to traffic between the ESXi host and VMware CDP proxy.
 For more information on the rules, see Enabling Data Encryption.